act65/act65.github.io/archive/2024-12-01-alien-treaty-_notes.md

 Chapter 4: "The Ambassador"

-First major misunderstandings about alien concepts (though at the time they didn't realize it) Alien ambassador's world tour, earnetly trying to understand humans and explain how the federation works Negotiation of the treaty with various countries (unease on both sides)
+First major misunderstandings about alien concepts (though at the time they didn't realize it) Alien ambassador's world tour, earnestly trying to understand humans and explain how the federation works Negotiation of the treaty with various countries

 Chapter 5: "The Signing"